slackapi/bolt-js/docs/_deployments/heroku.md

 });
 ```

-Commit the changes to your local Git respository:
+Commit the changes to your local Git repository:

 ```shell
 git commit -am "Say 'goodbye' to a person"